emacs-eaf/emacs-application-framework/README.md

 Then test again, if "emacs -Q" works fine, it's must be something wrong with your emacs config file.

-If "emacs -Q" still have problem, please report bug at: https://github.com/manateelazycat/emacs-application-framework/issues/new
+If "emacs -Q" still have problem, please [report bug](https://github.com/manateelazycat/emacs-application-framework/issues/new)

 ### Why this awesome framework can't works with MacOS?
 There are mainly three obstacles: